 HOPE regions typically schedule training workshops once per year.
-We do require that interested people have experience volunteering in animal-assisted activities/therapy.
+We do require that interested people and their dogs have 12 consecutive months of experience volunteering in animal-assisted activities/therapy with a national therapy group.
 Dogs are the only animals we accept for screening and training.

 There are four elements to the HOPE certification training program:

 - Informational Open House

 - Continuing Education

 An Open House gives prospective members a comprehensive overview of HOPE AACR.
 Prospective members have an opportunity to meet HOPE members and their dogs.
 We recommend you plan on attending an Open House when available.

 Screening evaluations are designed to help qualify handlers and dogs for certification training.
 A screening consists of an in-depth interview, interactions with HOPE evaluators, obedience skills test, crate test, and a role-play scenario designed to test for crisis response aptitude.

 Individuals without dogs go though a similar screening process and are evaluated on their leadership skills and aptitude for assisting canine crisis response teams.